pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "And they go 'I'm sorry, you're not good-looking enough.'
 And I know I'm not easy on the eyes.
 I know God did not tap me with the beauty stick.
 Alright?
 But I guarantee you when those lights are off they're gonna be like 'I'm glad Andrew was there.'"
 --Andrew, Reno 911!
 5.5

+NYTimes interviewer: "But why does compassion have to be universal?"
+"Because this is different from moral judgment.
+It doesn't prevent you from saying [Putin and Assad] are walking psychopaths.
+But compassion is to remedy suffering wherever it is, whatever form it takes, and whomever causes it.
+If someone beats you with a stick, you don't get angry with the stick, you get angry with the person.
+These people we are talking about are like sticks in the hands of ignorance and hatred."
+--Matthieu Ricard, 2023

+"If you can cultivate that quality of human warmth, wanting genuinely for other people to be happy, that's the best way to fulfill your own happiness.
+This is also the most gratifying state of mind.
+If we try humbly to enhance our benevolence, that will be the best way to have a good life."
+--Matthieu Ricard

 "Don't run.
 Nobody exists on purpose.
 Nobody belongs anywhere.
 Everybody's gonna die."
 --Morty, *Rick and Morty*